Jimmy Adamson: Coaching career

 He retired in 1964, having played 426 league games, and joined the Burnley coaching staff.
 He had previously coached the England team in the 1962 World Cup in Chile and was the Football Association's preferred choice of manager ahead of Alf Ramsey but declined the offer.

 In February 1970, when Burnley manager Harry Potts was made general manager, Adamson stepped up to become team manager.
 Burnley were relegated at the end his first full season in charge, but returned to the top-flight in 1973, winning the Second Division title.

 Burnley were relegated again in 1976, although Adamson had already left that January.
 In May 1976 he was appointed as manager of Dutch side Sparta Rotterdam, but left the following month.
 In November 1976 he was made manager of Sunderland, but was unable to prevent them from relegation from the First Division.

 He left Sunderland in October 1978, taking over from Jock Stein as manager of Leeds United.
-His time at Leeds is well remembered for the huge roars of "Adamson Out" with which the crowd greeted his later appearances.
-He left Leeds in October 1980.
-He took no further part in professional football and spent the rest of his life in Burnley.
+Adamson guided Leeds to 5th place in the First Division and a League Cup semi-final in his first season.
+However, his reign saw the departure of popular players like Tony Currie and Frank Gray and Leeds could only finish 11th in 1979–80.
+Amidst growing fan criticism, Adamson resigned in October 1980.
+He then took no further part in professional football and spent the rest of his life in Burnley.

 Adamson died on 8 November 2011, aged 82.